 But building a railway to transport one rich man’s illegal purchase was not enough.
-Byne’s workers also needed to get the stones across the River Tagua, which ran alongside the site.
-Hearst’s architects, in cooperation with the local workers, developed a pulley system that used the current of the river to pull the stones along a raft connected to a series of cables.
-It took the workers thousands of trips, over the course of six months, to get the stones across the 100-foot river bed.
+Byne’s workers also needed to get the stones across the River Tagus, which ran alongside the site.
+Hearst’s architects, in cooperation with the local workers, developed a pulley system that used the current of the riverto pull a raft filled with stones connected to a series of cables: It took the workers thousands of trips, over the course of six months, to get the stones across the 100-foot-wide river.

 The instability of the Spanish government provided a final challenge for Byne and Hearst.
 When Byne began removing the monastery in early 1931, Spain had a largely ineffective monarchy and a sluggish economy.
 This helped Byne convince the government that monastery exportation was a boon to the Spanish economy—creating jobs and bringing in some much needed revenue.
 But it also meant that the government might collapse any day, and could be replaced with a new government less willing to ignore Byne and Hearst’s antics.
 In a March 1931 letter, Steilberg relayed: